The application process for the funding period 2020/21 has been completed.

-For the fifth time, the TUHH will award the Deutschlandstipendium scholarships for the winter semester 2019/20.
+For the sixth time, the TUHH will award the Deutschlandstipendium scholarships for the winter semester 2020/21.
 Would you like to be a scholarship holder and are you motivated to exchange ideas with sponsors and other Deutschlandstipendium scholarship holders?
 Please find below further details of the application procedure:

 These are based on the TUHH Scholarship Award Guidelines pursuant to the German federal act on the creation of a national scholarship program of February 19, 2016 and the German Federal Ministry of Education and Research (BMBF) Act on the Creation of a National Scholarship Program (StipG) of July 21, 2011.
 Eligible for funding are individuals who are enrolled on a course at the TUHH for the period for which funding is approved or who fulfill the course admission requirements and are about to be admitted.
 Doctoral candidates may not apply.

 There is no legal entitlement to a scholarship or scholarship payments.

 In respect of dual funding, the abovementioned law rules out funding for a student who already receives talent- and performance-related material assistance via one of the measures or institutions named in § 1 paragraph 3 StipG or via another German or foreign institution.
 This does not apply if the sum total of this funding is less than a monthly average of EUR 30 per semester for which funding was approved. (§ 4 Abs.
 2 StipG)

 Type and Extent of Funding

 - The scholarship will be paid in the sum of EUR 300 per month as a non-repayable grant.
 As a rule, the approval period is one year.
 An extension of the scholarship is possible within the framework of a new application.